How It Works

 7. 07

-Decoy executes locally.
+Decoy rehydrates and executes.
 A small deterministic engine in your browser parses the JSON, substitutes tokens for their real values from the in-memory map, and runs the operations.
 It can multiply, add, subtract, divide, max, min, average, percentile, compare, sort, filter.
 Anything outside that closed set, the engine refuses.

 8. 08

 You see the answer.
-Real values restored.
+Real values rehydrated.
 Each result shows its formula and inputs.
 You can audit every number back to the source row.
 When you end the session, the mapping is destroyed.

 What The Cloud Sees